sarthak-gambhir/handover/README.md

 ## Security model

 - HttpOnly + Secure + SameSite=Strict per-session cookies scoped to `/api`; no credentials in `localStorage`/JS.
+- Shared-bucket files are **end-to-end encrypted**: the content key is wrapped to each member's published ECDH public key client-side, so the server stores only ciphertext and never sees the symmetric key.
+P2P sends are likewise encrypted over the WebRTC data channel and never touch the server.
 - `helmet` with a strict Content Security Policy (`script-src 'self'`, `style-src 'self'`), HSTS in production.
 - CORS limited to `CLIENT_ORIGIN`; one active tab per session is enforced over the socket.
 - Uploaded filenames are canonicalized server-side (lowercased, kebab-cased, restricted character set); display names are validated (length, no control/bidi/zero-width characters).